kupferlauncher/kupfer/Documentation/Manual.rst

     the same.

 ``has_content()`` and ``content_source()``
-    These methods are used to find out if objects contain anything, like folders or music albums.
+    These methods are used to find out if the object contain anything, like a folder contains files or a music album songs.

 Action
 ......

-An Action represents an command using a direct object and an optional indirect object.
+An Action represents a command using a direct object and an optional indirect object.
 One example is ``objects.Show`` that will open its direct object (which must be a file), with its default viewer.